bigglesss/wow_chunky/README.md

 Overview
 -----------

-A pure Rust parsing library for World of Warcraft's chunked files, intended to support all TLV-chunked files from versions 1.12 to 3.3.5
+A pure Rust parsing library for World of Warcraft's chunked files (and some additional binary files), targeting versions 1.12 to 3.3.5

-Currently assumes that chunks are structured according to 1.12 formats.

 Supported formats
 ------------------